Arafal21/XJournal/README.md

 OOP John Smith: e-mail: johnsmith@xjournal.com / password: 11john78
 ...

 ```

+## Applied devmode:

+Whether you run this project locally or access it through the web, you’ll be hooked up to my API. **Important:** All changes occur in “developer mode,” so any edits—announcements, data tweaks, etc.—will automatically reset to the original state after 5 minutes.

 For all user data, please open the allLoginData.txt file or click: https://github.com/Arafal21/XJournal/blob/main/allLoginData.txt